Pedestrian struck, critically injured by garbage truck in Somerville

 SOMERVILLE, MASS.
-(WHDH) - State police are investigating after a pedestrian was struck and critically injured by a garbage truck in Somerville Thursday afternoon.
+(WHDH) – State police are investigating after a pedestrian was struck and critically injured by a garbage truck while using a crosswalk in Somerville Thursday afternoon.

-Troopers responded to a report of a pedestrian struck on McGrath Highway at Somerville Avenue around 2 p.m.
+Troopers responding to a report of a pedestrian struck on McGrath Highway at Somerville Avenue around 2 p.m. found a 34-year-old woman suffering from serious injuries, according to police.

-The driver remained on the scene and waited with the woman until emergency crews arrived.
+The driver, a 50-year-old Hyde Park man, remained on the scene and waited with the woman until emergency crews arrived.

 Witnesses said the intersection can be dangerous for pedestrians.